rgnet1/tidal-dl/README.md

 | arm  | latest |

 ## Docker Hub Link
-You can find this project on dockerhub [here](https://hub.docker.com/repository/docker/rgnet1/tidal-dl)
+You can find this project on Docker Hub [here](https://hub.docker.com/repository/docker/rgnet1/tidal-dl)

 ### References
 * [Usage of docker with apache2 and cgi](https://github.com/pyohei/docker-cgi-python)